maradotwebp/pax/readme.md

 - 📥 **Updating one mod or the whole modpack**, automatically selecting the best available version
 - 👁️ **Mod Information** (compability & whether an update is available) at one glance (see above picture ;) )
 - 💾 **Easily diffable files** for ease of working with git
+- 🤖 **Continous Integration** where you push your project to Github/Gitlab and a runner automatically builds your modpack and uploads it to Curseforge.
+It's magic, woohoo!

 *The following features are on the roadmap for the following weeks*:

-- 🤖 **Continous Integration**
-  - You push your project to Github/Gitlab and a runner automatically builds your modpack and uploads it to Curseforge.
-It's magic, woohoo!
 - 🔃 **Minecraft Development Environment**
   - Sync file changes between your project and your minecraft launcher, so you don't have to import your modpack every time you make a change.